 Growing up in El Paso, Texas, the coach endured segregation that he carried with him into adulthood.
 When Richardson became a coach after his playing days at Texas Western University, he looked for players who could execute his intense full court system.
 After a successful run at Tulsa, in 1985 Richardson became the first African-American head coach in the Southwest Conference when he took over the Arkansas men's team.
 By the early 90's, as Arkansas moved to the Southeastern Conference, the coach had turned the Razorbacks into a powerhouse, culminating in the 1994 National Championship.
 But what happens when the pressure becomes too great even for the one creating it?

-The film, produced by NASCAR Media Group and directed by Kenan Harris-Holley, includes interviews with Clinton, Richardson himself, former Arkansas Chancellor John White and current Arkansas coach Mike Anderson.
+The film, produced by NASCAR Media Group and directed by Kenan K. Holley, includes interviews with Clinton, Richardson himself, former Arkansas Chancellor John White and former Arkansas coach Mike Anderson.
 Players Corliss Williamson, Scotty Thurman, Corey Beck, Al Dillard, Ken Biley and John Engskov contribute to the film, as well as radio announcer Mike Nail, author Rus Bradburd and ESPN's Dick Vitale and Ryan McGee.